-Photo: Ron at the Summit
+Photo: Ron Mader at the 2002 Summit (Some rights reserved)

 Grassroots organizers and tour operators complain about the lack of transparency in development agencies and international banks.
 Have things improved in the past five years?